 I just spent a lot of money on new blinds; what happens to them?

 In most cases we can install new windows without affecting the blinds.
 We’ll talk about this during your consultation.
-We also offer exclusive discount coupons to preferred blind suppliers, should you want to update your blinds.

 Do I have to be home during the work?